dfeich/emacs-course/README.md

 material covered in the lessons - and I may leave holes for this first round, since the coworkers know some items already.

+I will try to teach the most important standard Emacs commands, but a lot of material will focus on **using the benefits of modern packages**.
+The most basic standard commands are important if one ever finds oneself having to use an unconfigured Emacs.
+But the real convenience and power is attained through the add-ons that the community has created over the years.

 1. Basic Emacs and Org mode
     -   this is a big first stage, but I think that Org mode must be introduced early, because it is one of the principal features that immediately offers big benefits to new users
-    -   minimal emacs lisp knowledge, just enough to understand the config in a rudimentary way and lose the fear of parentheses
     -   basic editing
     -   file management (dired)
     -   org mode as a basic task manager (org agenda, basic org file features)
     -   easier user interface with helm, smex, ido
     -   emacs package management
     -   how to use the info and help systems
+    -   minimal emacs lisp knowledge, just enough to understand the config in a rudimentary way and lose the fear of parentheses
+2. Emacs for higher productivity, programming and system management
     -   emacs daemon
-2. Emacs for higher productivity, programming and system management
     -   Magit - is there a better Git interface then this?
     -   Tramp (a killer feaure for users working on remote hosts.
 Loved by system administrators and developers)